Gaza peace plan: Negotiations

-Phase one
+Phase one (partial implementation)

-On September 30, Donald Trump's proposal was forwarded to Hamas and Trump stated that the group had "three or four days" to respond to the plan.
-Hamas has announced that they were studying the proposal "in good faith".
+On September 30, Donald Trump's proposal was forwarded to Hamas.
+Trump stated that the group had "three or four days" to respond to the plan.
+Hamas announced that they were studying the proposal "in good faith".

 On October 2, reports emerged that Hamas's political leadership in Qatar were open to accepting the proposed deal and asked for additional clauses for international guarantees concerning Israel's withdrawal from the Gaza Strip and the safety of its leadership.
-However, Hamas's leader in the Gaza Strip itself, Izz al-Din al-Haddad, has been reported to have objections to the proposal.
+However, Hamas's leader in the Gaza Strip itself, Izz al-Din al-Haddad, reportedly had objections to the proposal.
 An investigation by the New York Times found widespread support for the plan amongst civilians in the Gaza Strip, with many urging Hamas to accept the deal.
 The Egyptian and Qatari governments continued working to convince Hamas to accept the proposal.
 Hamas pushed to secure the release of Marwan Barghouti, but Israel refused.

-On October 3, Trump gave Hamas a deadline of Sunday October 5, 2025, 18:00 Washington D.C. time (22:00 GMT), to accept the proposed deal.
-Later that day, Hamas announced that they would release all Israeli hostages, living and deceased and expressed willingness to negotiate on Trump's proposed plan, though it did not agree to disarm or forgo influence in Gaza.
-Trump responded by saying that he believes that Hamas is "ready for lasting peace", and urged Israel to "immediately stop bombing Gaza" to allow for the safe release of hostages.
+On October 3, Trump gave Hamas a deadline of Sunday October 5, 2025, 22:00 GMT, to accept the proposed deal.
+Later that day, Hamas announced that they would release all Israeli hostages, living and deceased, and they expressed willingness to negotiate on Trump's proposed plan, though they did not agree to disarm or forgo influence in Gaza.
+Trump responded by saying that he believed that Hamas was "ready for lasting peace", and urged Israel to "immediately stop bombing Gaza" to allow for the safe release of hostages.
 Despite Trump's request for it to stop, Israel continued its bombing up to October 5, killing 70 Palestinians, stating, in one of those strikes, that it targeted a Hamas militant who posed a threat to its forces, expressing regret for harm to uninvolved civilians, and saying it "works to mitigate harm to uninvolved civilians as much as possible".